remald/srbot/README.md

 `systemctl start rabbitmq-server`

-Then you need to configure user and password for MQ or you can you guest user locally
+Then you need to configure user and password for MQ or you can use guest user locally

 Check if the server is running: